TorranceSemple/asteroids/README.md

 # asteroids

-Asteroids Project to Practice OOP
+Asteroids Project to Practice OOP in python3